wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 is stored on  the  disk at the client  and needs to be sent to one of two servers, which then performs 1000 GFlop of work.
 You can choose the network latency for Server #1, and you can pick the buffer size used by the client program.
-You can use this app on your own, but then you should use it to answer the following practice questions.
+You can use this app on your own, and then you should use it to answer the following practice questions.